An easy lasagna that is made with fresh pasta sheets so no boiling is required. With an easy homemade meat sauce and ricotta cheese layer, too.

 Instructions

-• Heat olive oil in an oven-safe skillet, about 10-12 inches top diameter.
-Add garlic and cook, stirring, for 30-45 seconds.
-Add ground beef and sausage.
+• Heat olive oil in an oven-safe skillet or stove-top and oven-safe casserole dish, about 10-12 inches top diameter.
+Add the garlic and cook, stirring, for 30-45 seconds.
+Add the ground beef and sausage.
 Cook, stirring and breaking up larger chunks with your spoon, until well browned.
-Spoon off and discard excess fat in the pan.
+Spoon off and discard the excess fat in the pan.

-• Add the tomato paste and stir in and cook for about 1 minute.
-Add crushed tomatoes, herbs, sugar (if using) and generously add salt and freshly ground pepper. *Add a bit of water to your empty can of crushed tomatoes, swirl it around and set aside in case you need to add a touch of liquid to your sauce.
-Bring sauce to a boil, then reduce heat and allow to simmer while you make the ricotta filling.
+• Add the tomato paste, stir in and cook for about 1 minute.
+Add the crushed tomatoes, herbs, and sugar (if using) and generously season with salt and freshly ground pepper. *Add a bit of water to your empty can of crushed tomatoes, swirl it around and set aside in case you need to add a touch of liquid to your sauce.
+Bring the sauce to a boil, then reduce the heat and allow to simmer while you make the ricotta filling.

 • In a medium bowl, add the ricotta cheese, grated Parmesan, chopped spinach or parsley and salt and freshly ground pepper.
 Stir to combine well and set aside.